 In the ending, Palmer is released from the police custody and Shelly accepts her past mistakes and happy to see that she finally found someone who can raise her child better than her.
 As far as Sam’s fatherhood is concerned, he will be an excellent father for Shelly’s child.
 He has some reservations on the dressing of the child but he tackles the situation very soon and accepts him his child wholeheartedly.

 How will you explain Palmer ending?
-Let us discuss in the comments below.
+Let us discuss in the comments below and also checkout the filming locations of Palmer movie.